cycloptux/GiselleBot-Documentation/docs/source/utility/raidroom.rst

 The room timer will be refreshed, adding the initial duration to the current time (e.g. if the room was supposed to last 24 hours, 24 more hours will be added to that room).

 This command can only be used once.

+If the room ID is omitted and the command is executed inside an existing room, the action will be applied on the current room.

 .. note::
     Server managers are able to prohibit the usage of this command through :ref:`rraextend`.